mParticle/docs/src/pages/guides/idsync/components/index.md

 ### Login Identity

 A Login Identity (Login ID) is a setting specifies that the identifier is for a user that has created an account with your app.
 Login IDs perform two important functions.
-They protect the integrity of known user profiles, and they can drive sdentity rules that determine when a new User Profile should be created.
+They protect the integrity of known user profiles, and they can drive identity rules that determine when a new User Profile should be created.

 #### Protect Known Identity Records